CHIN-UPS…YOU VS GRAVITY

 One of the most beneficial upper body exercises you can do is a chin-up.
 With different variations of tempos you can trigger different adaptations.
-Tempo is the speed of execution during a weight training exercise, which determines the desired training response.
+Temp is the speed of execution during a weight training exercise, which determines the desired training response.

 What will aid your success?

-Breathing – with any exercise breathing is crucial.
-When performing a chin-up the most beneficial time to inhale is on the way up and the most beneficial time to ex-hale is on the way down.
+Breathing – with any exercise, breathing is crucial.
+When performing a chin-up, the most beneficial time to inhale is on the way up and the most beneficial time to exhale is on the way down.

-- Assisted machine – this aids you in the concentric portion of a chin-up.
+- Assisted machine – this aids you in the concentric portion of a chin-up

-- Partner Chin-up 1 – your partner will hold both feet and if you need help you will press your feet against your partners hands.
+- Partner Chin-up 1 – your partner will hold both feet and if you need help, you will press your feet against your partner’s hands

-- Partner Chin-up 2 – Same thing except this time your partner will only hold one foot with the other foot increasing the load.
+- Partner Chin-up 2 – same thing except this time your partner will only hold one foot with the other foot increasing the load

 - Grip Progression

-- Close Grip
+- Close grip

-- Medium Grip
+- Medium grip

-- Supinated Grip – palms facing your face
+- Supinated grip – palms facing your face

-- Neutral Grip – palms facing each other
+- Neutral grip – palms facing each other

-- Sternum Chin-up – palms facing your face when you raise your body up in-stead of just your chin clearing the bar your sternum becomes equal with the bar
+- Sternum Chin-up – palms facing your face when you raise your body up instead of just your chin clearing the bar – your sternum becomes equal with the bar

 As a rule of thumb with chin-ups, the wider your grip positioning gets, the harder the exercise becomes.
 Typically, the supinated grip position will be your strongest grip position for it uses our strong back muscles as well as assistance from the biceps brachii.
 This is not always the case as some people have a stronger brachialis and brachioradialis than their biceps brachii, in which case the neutral grip will be a better grip position.
 Sternum chin ups are the hardest as the range of motion is greater.